lewars/infra-take-home/README.md

 ## Manually Test

 To manually test after deployment:
 1. Visit the GCP console.
-Browse the Cloud Run section, find the reverse repository, and click on its link.
+Browse the [Cloud Run section][gcp_cloud_run], find the reverse repository, and click on its link.
 Copy the URL presented at the top of the page.
 1. Use curl to access the API endpoint: